peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Stable_Distribution></a>
 ### Stable Distribution

-A stable distribution is a limiting distribution of the sum of arbitrarily many independent and identically distributed random variables with infinite variance; the distribution resembles a curve with a single peak.
+A stable distribution is a limiting distribution of the sum of arbitrarily many independent and identically distributed random variables with infinite variance; the distribution resembles a curve with a single peak, but with generally "fatter" tails than the normal distribution.
 The pseudocode below uses the Chambers&ndash;Mallows&ndash;Stuck algorithm.
 The two shape parameters are `alpha` and `beta`; if `beta` is 0, the curve is symmetric.

     METHOD Stable(alpha, beta)
          if alpha <=0 or alpha > 2: return error
          if beta < -1 or beta > 1: return error
-        expo=-ln(RNDU01ZeroExc())
         halfpi = pi * 0.5
         unif=RNDNUMEXCRANGE(-halfpi, halfpi)
         if unif==-halfpi: unif=RNDNUMEXCRANGE(-halfpi, halfpi)
+        // Cauchy special case
+        if alpha == 1 and beta == 0: return tan(unif)
+        expo=-ln(RNDU01ZeroExc())
         c=cos(unif)
         if alpha == 1
                 s=sin(unif)
-                if beta == 0: return s/c # Cauchy random variate
                 return 2.0*((unif*beta+pi*0.5)*s/c -
                     beta * ln(pi*0.5*expo*c/(pi*0.5+beta*unif)))/pi
         end